-What is a Center of Excellence (COE)?
+What is an Autism Center of Excellence (COE)?

 Medical Home: Centers of Excellence (COE)An autism Center of Excellence (COE) is any medical practice, psychology practice, multidisciplinary assessment team or individual health care provider that: